yuksk/SIDAM/readme.md

 ### Install

-Copy the macro files to the designated folders.
+After cloning or downloading the macro files, copy them to the designated folders.

 1. Copy `src/SIDAM.ipf` and `src/SIDAM` to the Igor Procedures folder and the User Procedures folder, respectively.
 If you don't know where the folders are,